sheng-fu/SPINN_type/README.md

 For full runs, you'll also need a copy of the 840B word 300D [GloVe word vectors](http://nlp.stanford.edu/projects/glove/).

+## Log Analysis

+This project contains a handful of tools for easier analysis of your model's performance.

+For one, after a periodic number of batches, some useful statistics are printed to a file specified by `--log_path`.
+This is convenient for visual inspection, and the script [parse_logs.py](https://github.com/mrdrozdov/spinn/blob/master/scripts/parse_logs.py) is an example of how to easily parse this log file.

+In addition, there is support for realtime summaries using [Visdom](https://github.com/facebookresearch/visdom).
+This requires a few steps:

+1. Run your experiment normally, but specify a `--metrics_path`.
+2. Run Visdom in it's own terminal instance: `python -m visdom.server`
+3. Run this project's [visdom_reporter.py](https://github.com/mrdrozdov/spinn/blob/master/scripts/visdom_reporter.py) script, specifying a root which matches the `--metrics_path` flag: `python scripts/visdom_reporter.py --root $METRICS_PATH`

+Then open Visdom in a browser window to see graphs representing accuracy, loss and some other metrics updated in real time.
+This is most useful when running multiple experiments simultaneously.

 ## Contributing

 If you're interested in proposing a change or fix to SPINN, please submit a Pull Request.
 In addition, ensure that existing tests pass, and add new tests as you see appropriate.
 To run tests, simply run this command from the root directoy: